cern-it-efp/EOSC-Testsuite/README.rst

 ``20.4``

--Improved support for running on T-Systems' OTC
+-Improved support for running on Oracle Cloud Infrastructure and T-Systems' OTC.

 -In case of existing terraform files from a previous run a prompt is shown to ask for confirmation.